hpiwowar/citation11k/analysis/stats_knit_.md

 ## Abstract

 ### Background
 Attribution upon reuse of scientific data is important to reward data creators and document the provenance of research findings.
 In many fields, data attribution commonly takes the form of citation to the paper that described the primary data collection.
-Several prior analyses have found that studies with publicly available datasets do indeed receive a higher number of citations than similar studies without available data, suggesting citations in the context of data reuse.
+Previous studies have found that papers with publicly available datasets do indeed receive a higher number of citations than similar studies without available data.
+However, previous studies were relatively small and did not control for many variables known to predict citation rate.
 In this analysis we look at citation rates while controlling for many known citation predictors, and investigate whether the estimated citation boost is consistent with evidence of data reuse.

 ### Methods and Results
 In a multivariate linear regression on <!--rinline dim(dfCitationsAttributesRaw)[1] --> studies that created gene expression microarray data, we found that studies with data in centralized public repositories received